danielloader/kubernetes-sdlc/docs/implementation/change-promotion.md

 Finally, mocks have a mixed reputation but if you can deploy a single application component in isolation with some mocks to test some functionality - if it makes sense to do so, you should.

-### Using Application Sandboxes

-__for tomorrow__

-## Deleting a Sandbox

-!!! note

-    As a nice to have it would be worth scripting the clean down procedure, but it is considerably easier than the existing deletion scripts - list all the kustomizations and helm charts with an annotation or label matching a value indicating they mutate state and then subsequently deleting them via kubectl._

-    It makes a lot of sense to start using annotations liberally on this, so you can differentiate between a helm chart of kustomization that provides a custom resource definition and subsequently a controller, and charts which use those.
-You **must** remove the custom objects before the controllers, or finalisers cannot be triggered and thus you will end up with dangling resources - some of which will cause your IAC to fail when trying to remove a VPC as those resources are likely still bound inside the VPC (Application load balancers etc).
-Experiments in this area will come later.

-1. Suspend the root FluxCD entrypoint to prevent self healing of children objects - `flux suspend ks flux-system`
-1. Delete the application HelmReleases/Kustomization objects - this is to trigger the finalisers to clear down external resources; EBS volumes, ALB etc.
-1. Return the cluster to its freshly bootstrapped state sans any external state.
-You should be left with a single `flux-system` kustomization and no HelmRelease objects.
-1. Destroy the Kubernetes cluster using the infrastructure as code that deployed it initially.